 SBOL Vocabulary

 In version 1.1.0, SBOL:Vocabulary defines the core concepts used by SBOL in the structured description of synthetic DNA designs.
 SBOL:Core terms are DnaComponent, DnaSequence, and SequenceAnnotation.
 To provide user-defined groupings of DnaComponents, SBOL:Core also defines a Collection.
-Additional term definitions such as those needed to classify DnaComponents by type can be obtained from the Sequence Ontology (Eilbeck 2005, Mungall 2010).
-For example, a promoter region, coding sequence, and transcriptional terminator are all defined by the Sequence Ontology.
-Currently, terminology outside of the scope of the Sequence Ontology is being considered either for submission as new term requests to its curators, or for possible implementation as SBOL:Vocabulary extensions; examples of terminology under consideration include SBOL:Gene Expression and SBOL:DNA Construction (see the Appendix for a list of these provisional terms and their definitions).
+Additional terms, such as those used as used to classify DNA Components by type (see section 8.5.1) are defined by the Sequence Ontology (Eilbeck 2005, Mungall 2010).
+New terminology should be added in collaboration with the Sequence Ontology project.

 SBOL Core Data Model